-Matters Details

-Special Matters:

-The following special matters must be approved by a favorable vote of at least 75 percent of directors attending the meeting and having the right to vote:

-Before COD, a mandatory favorable vote of directors appointed by CKP and GPSC is required.

-- 1. Amendment of the memorandum of association, articles of association, the company's name; - 2.
-Amendment or cancellation of the agreements relating to the development of the Bangpa-In cogeneration power project (the "Project"); - 3.
-Investment in a new project, acquisition of assets, or creation of debt or loan in an amount exceeding Twenty Million Baht (20,000,000), but less than One Hundred Million Baht (100,000,000); - 4.
-Establishment or dissolution of a subsidiary, whether wholly or partially owned by the company; - 5.
-Amalgamation or merger of the company's businesses; - 6.
-Dissolution, liquidation, or business closure of the company, except those specified by law, or voluntary application for bankruptcy on behalf of the company; - 7.
-Approval of Annual Budget including its amendment; - 8.
-Placement of the company's assets as collateral; - 9.
-Proceedings or termination of a claim, filing of a lawsuit, arbitration proceedings, judicial proceedings or any other administrative proceedings with a disputed amount exceeding One Hundred Million Baht (100,000,000); - 10.
-Approval of the Project value in excess of the specified budget. - 11.
-Increasing or decreasing of Capital Registration - 12.
-Allotment of new share as if it were fully paid-up, or partially paid-up by using other items than cash; and - 13.
+6. Dissolution, liquidation, or business closure of the company, except those specified by law, or voluntary application for bankruptcy on behalf of the company; 7.
+Approval of Annual Budget including its amendment; 8.
+Placement of the company's assets as collateral; 9.
+Proceedings or termination of a claim, filing of a lawsuit, arbitration proceedings, judicial proceedings or any other administrative proceedings with a disputed amount exceeding One Hundred Million Baht (100,000,000); 10.
+Approval of the Project value in excess of the specified budget.
+11. Increasing or decreasing of Capital Registration 12.
+Allotment of new share as if it were fully paid-up, or partially paid-up by using other items than cash; and 13.
 Investment or indebtedness in amount of over BOD's authorization.

-Share Transfer:

-Subject to the exceptions specified in this Agreement, the parties are not allowed to transfer, sell, pledge or encumber the Company's shares without written consent of the other parties.

-If other shareholders do not give consent to a share transfer, the shareholder intending to transfer shares must first offer shares for sale in proportion to the other parties (with the right of first refusal); or should the other parties fail to purchase shares within the specified time, the offering shareholder will have the right to sell such shares to other persons, provided that the conditions and selling price must not be more favorable than those offered to such other parties.

-Matters Details Breach of Agreement: If any party breaches any material clause of the Agreement and fails to remedy such breach within 30 days from the date of receipt of written notice from a non-defaulting party, the non-defaulting party shall have an option to purchase the Company's shares held by such defaulting party, or terminate this Agreement.
-Should any or several (but not all) non-defaulting parties exercise an option to purchase shares, such parties shall have the right to purchase all shares held by the defaulting party in proportion to their shareholdings in the Company.
+Share Transfer: Subject to the exceptions specified in this Agreement, the parties are not allowed to transfer, sell, pledge or encumber the Company's shares without written consent of the other parties. the s share right purc share perse not other shareholders do not give consent to a share transfer, e shareholder intending to transfer shares must first offer ares for sale in proportion to the other parties (with the ght of first refusal); or should the other parties fail to irchase shares within the specified time, the offering areholder will have the right to sell such shares to other ersons, provided that the conditions and selling price must be more favorable than those offered to such other arties.
+Breach of Agreement: and and of remonsuch by the ry party breaches any material clause of the Agreement fails to remedy such breach within 30 days from the date receipt of written notice from a non-defaulting party, the defaulting party shall have an option to purchase the apany's shares held by such defaulting party, or inate this Agreement.
+Should any or several (but not all) defaulting parties exercise an option to purchase shares, a parties shall have the right to purchase all shares held the defaulting party in proportion to their shareholdings to Company.

-Remark:

-Nam Ngum 2 Power Company Limited has no any agreement between the other shareholders in management and administration (Shareholders' Agreement).
+Remark: 1 Nam Ngum 2 Power Company Limited has no any agreement between the other shareholders in management and administration (Shareholders' Agreement).

-5. Insider Trading Control
+9.5 Insider Trading Control